Kagebounshin/neverday-milestone-project-1/README.md

 Also for future employes that wishes to hire the band to play a show.
 They will get simple instructions on how to do so.

-* As a fan I could get access to all the tour dates, tickets, music, videos, and all the social media accounts.
+* As a fan I could get access to all the tour dates, tickets, music, and all the different social media accounts.

 * As an employer I should get access on how to book the band.